When London Became An Island

 Soochong, Shoguns and the Saracen’s surveys

-The changes which took place in England in the four decades after Napoleon was packed off to St Helena altered London much more than those in the previous hundred years.
+The changes which took place in England in the four decades after Napoleon was exiled to St Helena altered London much more than those in the previous hundred years.
 Perhaps the promoters who drew up the prospectus for the Regents Canal had some inkling of what developments might follow, but they would have been prescient indeed had they seen how soon technological development in the form of the railways would help accelerate the pace of industrial change.
 The houses shown in photograph 1 are on Paradise Row, right opposite Bethnal Green.
 They were built at the beginning of the C19th, before the final line of the Regents Canal was laid out.
 Prospective purchasers who lived in the City of London may well have hired a Hackney Carriage for the journey to view, carefully negotiating the price with the coachman before setting off.
 As the standard charges were based on distance, a timid resident, fearing a row over computation of miles and furlongs, might well have hailed a cab in Artillery Lane.
-The stipulated regulatory fare from there to Bethnal Green was just one shilling, so there was no room for subsequent argument with a surly saucy Hackney coachman like the one shown in this Rowlandson cartoon (2) dating from 1814.
+The stipulated regulatory fare from there to Bethnal Green was just one shilling, so there was no room for subsequent argument with a surly, saucy Hackney coachman like the one shown in this Rowlandson cartoon (2) dating from 1814.

 In whatever way they arrived potential residents in a portion of Paradise were no doubt told how convenient the properties were for both access to ‘Town’ and the newly developing ‘docklands’ and reassured they were in an area which still had a pleasant rural feel.
-Moreover, from the top floors, St Paul Cathedral could easily be seen and was, in fact, the main feature on the horizon.
+Moreover, from the top floors, St Pauls Cathedral could easily be seen and was, in fact, the main feature on the horizon.
 Such an idyll was not to last.
 When the first London to Colchester railway service was established in 1843 it had no direct impact on the area, but when a branch line opened some time later it sliced off the gardens and sliced off the view too.
 Steam, sparks and bricks now replaced a clear prospect of Sir Christopher Wren’s finest achievement.
 Picture 3 shows how close the railway viaduct runs to the rear of Paradise Row.

 Canals facilitated economical transport, but at a speed not much faster than that of horses pulling carts on good roads.
 The arrival of steam locomotives changed everything, collapsing travel times.
 The mid-1840s were years of ‘railway mania’ which, like the canal mania of the 1790s, spawned many projects that were doomed to failure from the start.
 Nonetheless, a number of viable lines did come into existence and these were of prime importance in maintaining the economic growth of what was, essentially, the capital of the most powerful state in the world.
-By 1855 the Regents Canal had been crossed by lines leading to Euston, Kings Cross, Shoreditch and Fenchurch Street and there were important transhipment points at each crossing.
+By 1855 the Regents Canal had been crossed by lines leading to Euston, Kings Cross, Shoreditch and Fenchurch Street and there were important transshipment points at each crossing.

 Given the status of Great Britain, industrialisation, which really got going after 1815, was bound to have a worldwide impact.
 Insistent demands for commodities and raw materials and the need for markets for manufactured goods swept aside objections and complaints in places as far away as China and Japan.
 It was almost as though a kind of international ‘compulsory purchase’, similar to the ones which drove canals and railways through areas where landowners did not want them, was in operation.
 But those countries subject to pressure were generally treated with far less consideration than someone like Councillor Agar, the instruments of policy were often treaties rather than land titles and no money changed hands on settlement, at least not from the buyer to the seller.